How To Win a Writing Contest

 How to Write a Winning Short Story Idea

 How do you write a story that could win a writing contest?
-What starts with having a really great short story idea?
-And in this coaching video, Joe gets coached by author Sarah Gribble, the#1 bestselling author of SURVIVING DEATH.
+How do you find a really great short story idea?
+In this coaching video, Joe gets coached by author Sarah Gribble, the #1 bestselling author of SURVIVING DEATH.

 She helps Joe workshop his short story to turn it into what will hopefully be a winning short story.
 If you've ever wanted to win a writing contest, this is absolutely going to help you.